-Glyphosate is a chemical that can be found in the weed killer which is popular around the world.
-It was discovered in the 1950s and the Monsanto company has patented it.
-They have included it in the 'RoundUp' product and since then, many people have been using it in their plants.
+Glyphosate is a chemical found in the weed killer, which is popular around the world.
+It was discovered in the 1950s, and the Monsanto company has patented it.
+They have included it in the 'RoundUp' product, and since then, many people have been using it in their plants.

-The chemical name of glyphosate is 'N-(Phosphonomethyl)glycine.'
-It has been used in over 160 countries worldwide with over 650,000 tons in 2011.
-It is primarily used in agriculture and big farming, however, you can use it in home gardening and other public places.
+The chemical name of glyphosate is 'N-(phosphonomethyl)glycine.'
+It was used in over 160 countries worldwide with over 650,000 tons in 2011.
+It is primarily used in agriculture and big farming.
+However, you can use it in home gardening and other public places.

-Despite the expired patent of Monsanto in 2000, it still continues to produce more glyphosate supply.
+Despite the expired patent of Monsanto in 2000, it continues to produce more glyphosate supply.

-One strategy of the company to market glyphosate is through the introduction of the Genetically Modified (GM) plants to resist the exposure to glyphosate.
-With this, farmers can plant GM corn, soy, and cotton, and spray the entire fields with glyphosate without damaging the crops.
+The company's strategy to market glyphosate is to introduce Genetically Modified (GM) plants to resist exposure to glyphosate.
+Farmers can plant GM corn, soy, and cotton and spray the entire fields with glyphosate without damaging the crops.

-With this in mind, the majority of the products available in the market nowadays have glyphosate on it.
-According to reports, it can have an adverse effect on the body with continued exposure.
+With this in mind, most of the products available in the market nowadays have glyphosate on them.
+According to reports, it can hurt the body with continued exposure.

 Glyphosate: A Chemical You Should Take Note